 If a student has not completed all the constituent parts of a component, the examiner records as the final mark 'not met' (NAV).
 This registration is seen as an examination opportunity.

-When a student has not signed out for a component and has not taken the examination nor participated in another type of assessment, a no show will be registrered (NAP).
+When a student has not signed out for a component and has not taken the examination nor participated in another type of assessment, a no show will be registered (NAP).
 This registration is seen as an examination opportunity.

 Article A-4.7 Exemption